Seven simple strategies that remind me to trust God

 Are you a worrier?
 Do you get caught up focusing on the struggle instead of focusing on God?
 I hope these strategies have been a challenge and an encouragement to you.

 Would you love some reminders over the next seven days to put these strategies into practice in your everyday life?
-I’ve put together a simple seven-day reminder, a short email that has some more scriptures to help you conquer worry, once and for all.
+I’ve put together a simple seven-day reminder, a short email that has some more scriptures and journaling prompts to help you conquer worry, once and for all.